 - Social: Review their comments on social media – how well do they deal with customer service?

-When any leaflet distribution company ticks all these boxes, ask them for a free, no-obligation quote; then compare the prices and services all of them are offering.
+When any Leaflet distribution service ticks all these boxes, ask them for a free, no-obligation quote; then compare the prices and services all of them are offering.
 Only then will you be able to choose the best one for your needs and budget.

-Different councils across the UK have separate regulations around distributing printed materials.
+Different local authorities across the UK have separate regulations regarding distributing printed materials.
 Use the postcode checker at GOV.UK to learn the laws around licencing and fees affecting your area.

 The only instances where you won’t require permission include: